 I also had a couple sledding accidents when I was about 8, which were bad enough to pretty much scar me for life (luckily only figuratively).
 So that’s out, too.

 Around age 12 I stopped going.
-It felt like too much hassle, and by that age I just wanted to be at the mall anyway.I came to Bansko in December, and honestly just needed to get out of Schengen and wanted to join to coworking space here to meet some other digital nomads.
+It felt like too much hassle, and by then I just wanted to be at the mall anyway.I came to Bansko in December, and honestly just needed to get out of Schengen and wanted to join to Coworking Bansko (which I LOVE, by the way!) here to meet some other digital nomads.
 I genuinely didn’t even realize it was a ski resort!

 I tried a couple bunny slopes, got overconfident, went all the way to the top, and realized I’d made a HUGE mistake.
 I pretty much fell down the entire mountain, then sat in a restaurant for 2 hours nursing my bruised body and ego, and took the chairlift down to the bottom.